contimarta/starling-bank-app/README.md

 - When a customer transfers the round up money, the round up available becomes 0.
 However, if they then refresh the app, the round up amount goes back to its previous value.
 I would need the backend to keep track of whether the customer has transferred the round up money, so that after a refresh it still displayed 0 if no new transactions have been made.

-- The app is not tested.
-Unfortunately, I have not had time to test the app or the server.
-If I had more time, I would have tested the React app with jest and react testing library, and I would have tested the server with mocha chai.
-Therefore, this app is not ready for production.
+- The app is not YET tested.
+This is an ongoing project, and I have not had time to test the app or the server.
+The plan is to test the React app with jest and react testing library, and test the server with mocha chai.

 ## How to run the app